WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   <a name="install-shiny-server"/>

 ### Install Shiny Server
- Before installing You need install first the `shiny` and `rmarkdown` packages.
+Before installing the *Shiny* Server,  it is usually suggested you first install the `shiny` and `rmarkdown` packages in the *R* system.
 This is actually not necessary for the correct functioning of the *Shiny Server*, but it's just to ensure that its landing page loads completely correct, showing the *shiny* app and the *rmarkdown* document on the right of the screen.
     - enter the *R* software from the *Linux* terminal:
     ~~~
     R